o-snow/QSM_TiltCorrection/README.md

 # QSM_TiltCorrection
 ## Description
 Software to carry out alignment of the image axes with the MRI scanner axes, such that the image is aligned with the main magnetic field.
-For QSM processing we recommend rotating the total field map to the scanner axes prior to any background field removal to ensure accurate background field removal and susceptibility calculation.
+For QSM processing we recommend rotating the total field map to the scanner axes prior to any background field removal to ensure accurate background field removal and susceptibility calculation [1].

 Folder:      `<Rotation_Software>`